b1rdex/NodeMap/README.md

 ------------------------

 ###How to use:
+1. Download the latest version at https://chrome.google.com/webstore/detail/iobeifjonnigfdobbjchnmanhiebfbba
-1. Load NodeMap as an unpacked extension in Google Chrome
+2. Or load the unpacked directory as an unpacked extension in Google Chrome.
-2. Open any web page, online or offline (demo.html provided)
-3. Click the NodeMap icon to display the page's DOM